 - National and international touring opportunities

-- Opportunities to train as a NYJO educator
+- Opportunities to train and work as a NYJO educator

-- Masterclasses and mentoring (in musical and non-musical skills like finance, marketing, and fundraising)
+- Masterclasses and mentoring (in musical and non-musical skills like personal finance, marketing, and fundraising)

 - Arranging and composing opportunities